Are NHS pay rises backdated? – NHS Pay Scales

 Will NHS back pay affect my Universal Credit (UC)?

-If you are receiving Universal Credit, the way that the NHS pay rise in 2024 is planned to be paid is likely to have a significant impact on your benefit payments.
+If you are receiving Universal Credit, the way that the NHS pay rise in 2025 is planned to be paid could have an impact on your benefit payments.
 This is because Universal Credit is directly affected by how much money comes into your bank account each month.

-Many NHS staff on Universal Credit will see some of their pay increases “cancelled out” by reductions in the Universal Credit they are eligible for.
+Some NHS staff on Universal Credit will see some of their pay increases “cancelled out” by reductions in the Universal Credit they are eligible for, although this will be less severe than in previous years.

-Most importantly, the payment of backdated pay as a lump sum in October might tip some people into the category of “surplus earnings” under Universal Credit rules.
+Most importantly, the payment of backdated pay as a lump sum in August might tip some people into the category of “surplus earnings” under Universal Credit rules, particularly if they work part-time.
 This could effectively end their Universal Credit claim, until they have re-applied.
 If you are worried this might be applicable to you, you should speak to your local HR team as soon as possible.
-NHS organisations have committed to paying backdated pay spread across several months upon request – but you need to speak to your HR team for this to be applied, it will not happen automatically.